Sustainability

 Saving Seeds for the Future

-ARS scientists are helping to preserve our food crops by storing the seeds and other parts of thousands of plants.
+ARS scientists are helping to preserve the genetic diversity of our food crops by storing the seeds and other parts of hundreds of thousands of plants.

 Finding Natural Enemies

-ARS scientists study natural enemies with potential to biologically control invasive plants.
+ARS scientists collect, study and evaluate natural enemies with potential to biologically control invasive plants.

 Increasing Photosynthesis